 Modern sense of "air-tight vessel of tinned iron" is from 1867.
 Slang meaning "toilet" is c.
 1900, said to be a shortening of piss-can; meaning "buttocks" is from c.
 1910, perhaps extended from this.

-Old English 1st & 3rd person singular present indicative of cunnan "to know," less commonly as an auxiliary, "to have power to, to be able," (also "to have carnal knowledge"), from Proto-Germanic *kunnan "to be mentally able, to have learned" (source also of Old Norse kenna "to know, make known," Old Frisian kanna "to recognize, admit," German kennen "to know," Gothic kannjan "to make known"), from PIE root *gno- "to know."
+Old English 1st & 3rd person singular present indicative of cunnan "to know," less commonly as an auxiliary, "to have power to, to be able," (also "to have carnal knowledge"), from Proto-Germanic *kunnjanan "to be mentally able, to have learned" (source also of Old Norse kenna "to become acquainted, try," Old Frisian kanna "to recognize, admit, know," German kennen "to know," Middle Dutch kennen "to know," Gothic kannjan "to make known"), from PIE root *gno- "to know."

 It holds now only the third sense of "to know," that of "to know how to do something" (as opposed to "to know as a fact" and "to be acquainted with" something or someone).
 Also used in the sense of may, denoting mere permission.
 An Old English preterite-present verb, its original past participle, couth, survived only in negation (see uncouth), but compare could.
 The present participle has spun off with a deflected sense as cunning.

 "to put up in cans," 1860, from can (n.1), especially "to put up in a sealed container for preservation."
 Sense of "to fire an employee" is from 1905.
 Related: Canned; canning.